electricimp/Builder/README.md

 #### \_\_PATH\_\_

 Absolute path (not including file name) to the file where this variable appears.
-Contains url for remote includes.
+Can contain a URL for remote includes.

-Example:
+**Example**

 <pre>
 Hi from file <b>@{</b>__PATH__<b>}</b>!